asterisk/documentation/docs/Deployment/STIR-SHAKEN/index.md

 * The verifier must retrieve the certificate using the URL referenced in the Identity header.
 * The certificate's valid times must encompass the current time.
 * The certificate must be traceable back to a certificate authority that is trusted to issue certificates for the telephone number in question.
+* The certificate must contain an X509v3 CRL Distribution Points extension with a URI to the issuer's certificate revocation list.
+* The certificate must not be in the CRL.
-* The certificate must have a special tnAuthList extension.
+* The certificate must have a special TNAuthList extension.
+* The TNAuthList extension must contain a Service Provider Code(SPC)
+* The certificate's Subject commonName(CN) must be in the format "SHAKEN <SPC>".
+* The SPC in the TNAuthList extension must match the SPC in the CN.
 * The public key attached to the retrieved certificate must be able to decrypt the signature on the Identity header.
 This ensures that that certificate's private key was the one that created the signature.
 * The "iat" date parameter in the header must be within a few seconds of "now".
 * The SIP Date header must be present and also within a few seconds of "now".